 Delta Kappa Gamma Society International is an organization of outstanding women educators.
 The Alpha Nu Chapter of Bucks County made a generous donation of books and hand crocheted blankets to support Doylestown Health’s Healthy Beginnings Plus program which provides medical assistance and pregnancy-related resources to expectant mothers and families in need.

-Fred Beans Subaru, Subaru of America and The Leukemia & Lymphoma Society (LLS) teamed up to provide more than 60 blankets to patients undergoing cancer treatment.
-Craft and activity kits were also donated for children and/or siblings during their stay at Doylestown Hospital.
+Fred Beans Subaru, Subaru of America, and the Leukemia & Lymphoma Society (LLS) donated more than 60 blankets, along with personal notes of encouragement, to patients undergoing cancer treatment at Doylestown Health.

 More than 175 Doylestown Health employees and visitors attended the Ford Drive 4 UR Community event, sponsored by Fred Beans Family of Dealerships, held on October 24, 2018.
 The event raised more than $3,500 with proceeds supporting ONE VISION: The Campaign for Doylestown Health.